 - Promote tourism

 The Bluewater Marina has been awarded a blue flag environmental award.
 The blue flag is an internationally recognized and respected eco-label that is awarded annually to beaches and marinas that have met strict criteria in four categories: water quality; environmental management; environmental education; and safety and services.
 To attain a blue flag, the marina must fulfil a number of criteria concerning environmental information and education, safety and service facilities and water quality.
 The blue flag is awarded by the Foundation for Environmental Education (FEE), a non-government environmental organization.
-Environmental Defence coordinates Blue Flag Canada and monitors Bluewater Marina regularly to ensure that the blue flag standards are maintained.
+Swim Drink Fish coordinates Blue Flag Canada and monitors Bluewater Marina regularly to ensure that the blue flag standards are maintained.

 If you are also passionate about nature and the environment, you can help, too, by:

 - Following the code of environmental conduct at the marina

 - Using environmentally friendly products for paints and detergents.
 This helps reduce the amount of harmful chemicals entering our waters

 - Reporting any pollution or other violations of environmental regulations to authorities

 - Saving water, electricity, and fuel

 - Encouraging other sailors to take care of the environment

 Fly your own blue flag!
 Sign the environmental code of conduct and register to show your commitment and share the message.
 Speak to marina staff about the individual blue flag.